Gunnar Karlsson: Life and works

-Gunnar Karlsson studied history at Háskóli Íslands, the University of Iceland.
+Gunnar was born on 26 September, 1939, in Laugardalur, Reykjavík.
+He studied history at the University of Iceland.
 He completed his studies in 1970 and received his doctorate there in 1978.
-From 1974 to 1976 he taught at University College London, and after 1976 at Háskóli Íslands, where he was appointed professor in 1980.
+From 1974 to 1976 he taught at the University College London, and after 1976 at University of Iceland, where he was appointed professor in 1980.

-Gunnar Karlsson contributed mainly to medieval Icelandic history, but also presented comprehensive accounts of Icelandic history in English.
+Gunnar contributed mainly to medieval Icelandic history, but also presented comprehensive accounts of Icelandic history in English.

+He died on 28 October, 2019, in Reykjavík.

 Personal life

-Gunnar was married to Silja Aðalsteinsdóttir, and they had 3 children.
+Gunnar married Silja Aðalsteinsdóttir, and they had 3 children.